pix8/accordion-ui/README.md

 * Tabular UI variant (shared from same codebase)
 * Toggle functionality/behaviours ringfenced and encapsulated into distinct reusable UI component and retrofitted back in
 * Collection of UI components migrated into @pix8/ui-js (possibly as a monorepo)

+## License

+All I ask in return for publishing and maintaining this module is kudos and respect. 🤘 Peace out.